nobobo1234/cppbook/chapter4/README.md

 ### Try This 6
 Implement a word bleeper.
 E.g. if words `Hello my name is John Doe` are entered and you don't like the word `Hello` you bleep the word (by outputting `BLEEP`).

+### Drill
+Write a program that keeps track of added numbers with units, at the end you should display their largest value, smallest value and sum.